congdinh2008/azure-devops-quality-assurance-udacity-prj3/README.md

 ## Instructions

-### Login Azure Account with Azure CLI - create a Service Principal for Terraform.
+### Login with Azure CLI - create a Service Principal Terraform

 - Firstly, login to the Azure CLI using::